2stable/faq.passwords.2stable.com/legal/privacy.md

 <br>

 ### Usage Analytics
-We use the Mixpanel SDK to collect anonymized usage data and analytics about how you interact with our App.
-This data is entirely anonymous and cannot be linked to a specific device or individual user.
-It helps us understand general user behavior, improve our services, and enhance your experience.
+We employ the Mixpanel SDK to capture essential anonymized usage data and analytics pertaining to your interactions with our App.
+It's important to note that this data is entirely anonymous and cannot be traced back to a specific device or individual user.
+This information plays a crucial role in helping us gain insights into overall user behavior, enhance our services, and improve your overall experience with our App.

 1. Application start and end times.
 2. Device locale.
 3. Device type, CPU architecture, and version of the operating system.
 4. Device information,
 5. IP address, and event data.

+Event data that helps us understand your interactions with our App.
+Should you wish to learn more about Mixpanel and how their SDK operates, you can find additional information by following this link: [Learn More about Mixpanel SDK.](https://mixpanel.com/legal/app-store-privacy-details)

 We use Mixpanel service to collect and manage this data.